- Skunks feed heavily on insects and rodents such as mice.

 - Skunks can carry rabies, although there are very few rabid skunks in Alberta.

-- Any skunk that is active in the daytime, unusually aggressive or approaches people and other animals without fear should
+- Any skunk that is active in the daytime, unusually aggressive or approaches people and other animals without fear should be avoided.

 - In the later stages of rabies infections, skunks may wander, be listless and docile, and have head or body tremors.

-- If you see such behaviour in a skunk, bring in children and pets then notify the nearest Fish and Wildlife office or municipal
+- If you see such behaviour in a skunk, bring in children and pets then notify the nearest Fish and Wildlife office or municipal animal control organization.

 - Keep your pet’s rabies vaccinations up to date, especially if it’s allowed to roam.